AACI-UIA Canada Scholarship Fund

 - Proof of volunteer work in the framework of “Perach” or a similar community based program.

 Q: What size should my documents be when sending through email?

 A: Documents should be scanned with a resolution dpi of 75 or less.
 Before scanning the documents go to the preset options then advanced scan settings and change from 300 to the size requested.
 When sending a jpeg reduce the size to 800x600.
 Files may be sent in PDF format as long as the size is reduced.
-Do not send files saved as specialized files extensions such as .psd.
-All Word documents must be saved as Word 2007 or older.
+Do not send files saved as specialized files extensions such as .psd o jpeg.
+All Word documents must be saved as Word 2007 or 2010.

 Q: What is the deadline for the Scholarship application?

 A: Applications will begin to be accepted starting Thursday, September 1, 2016.